mcallara/msdp-book/_sources/ch1/ssh_gitlab.md

 5. **Add SSH Key to GitLab:**
    - Log in to your GitLab account.
-   - Click on your profile avatar in the upper right corner and select "Settings" from the dropdown menu.
+   - Click on your profile avatar in the upper right corner and select "Preferences" from the dropdown menu.
    - In the left sidebar, click on "SSH Keys".
    - Paste the copied public SSH key into the "Key" field.
    - Optionally, provide a descriptive title for the key in the "Title" field (e.g., "My Laptop SSH Key").